Can cats eat tuna?

 So fish should never be fed exclusively.

 Can cats eat tuna from any can?

-Some veterianarians caution against human canned tuna for cats.
+Some veterinarians caution against human canned tuna for cats.

-If you find a canned cat food that contains tuna, you’ll likely be ok.
+If you find a canned cat food that contains tuna, you’ll likely be okay.
 These contain other added nutrients to keep your cat healthy.

 Care should be taken when you look into human grade tuna right out of the can however.

 More or less the same goes for this question as for the above.